Bacteria in Soil: A Source of New Antibiotics

 - Synthetic derivatives of teixobactin have been created, as reported at phys.org.

-- The discovery of the molecular structure of teixobactin is described at the ScienceDaily website.
+- The discovery of the molecular structure of teixobactin is described by the University of Lincoln in the UK.

 - People can submit soil samples for analysis at the Drugs From Dirt website.